Tropical Hockey League: History

 The Tropical Hockey League was established as an attempt to introduce ice hockey to the Southern United States.
-Its founders hoped to take advantage of the large population of "snowbirds" from Eastern Canada that wintered in south Florida.
+Its founders hoped to take advantage of the large population of "snowbirds" from Eastern Canada who wintered in south Florida.
 The league consisted of four teams, all of which played at the Miami Coliseum (renamed the Metropolitan Ice Palace) in Coral Gables.
 The Miami Clippers, Miami Beach Pirates, the Coral Gables Seminoles, and the Havana Tropicals.
 The inclusion of a Havana team (albeit one playing in the United States) was designed to attract in particular Cuban Americans to the sport.
 Before the inaugural season had even started, the league was considering expanding to Jacksonville and even the Bahamas.

 Because it was not affiliated with the Amateur Hockey Association of the United States, founded the year before as a new governing body for ice hockey in the United States, the THL struggled to recruit top-tier talent.
 W. G. Hardy, then-president of the Canadian Amateur Hockey Association (and future president of the IIHF), warned Canadians against signing contracts with the Tropical Hockey League.
 Nevertheless, the THL's players, with just three exceptions, were all Canadians recruited from camps in Port Colborne, Ontario and Winnipeg, Manitoba.
 The Seminoles, having recruited much of their roster from Western Canada, developed an on-ice rivalry with the other three teams, which were predominantly eastern Canadian.

 One notable figure was Magnus "Mike" Goodman, a former member of the Winnipeg Falcons who won the gold medal in hockey for Canada in the 1920 Summer Olympics; he served the Seminoles as player-coach.
 Other teams sought out similar talent for their manager positions; the Pirates signed Stan Jackson, a former winger for the Boston Bruins and Toronto St. Pats, while the Clippers hired Harold "Bullet Joe" Simpson, former manager of the National Hockey League's New York Americans and future Hockey Hall of Famer.
 The Clippers also signed defensemen Bob Dill, who would go on to play with the New York Rangers, and Frank Mailley, who played one game for the Montreal Canadiens.